galvanetto/Fodis/Fodis for Matlab users/README.txt

-It works on Matlab 2012b or more recent.
+It was written on Matlab 2016b.